stormchaserroleplaying/stormchaserroleplaying.github.io/CONTRIBUTING.md

 Congratulations :tada::tada: The Stormchaser Roleplaying team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [Stormchaser Roleplaying website](https://stormchaserroleplaying.com/).
+Once your PR is merged, your contributions will be publicly visible on [Stormchaser Roleplaying](https://stormchaserroleplaying.com/).